metonym/svelte-time/README.md

 <Time timestamp={1e10} format="ddd" />
 ```

-Use the `timeozne` prop to specify a timezone.
+Use the `timezone` prop to specify a timezone.
 Refer to the [dayjs timezone documentation](https://day.js.org/docs/en/plugin/timezone) for more information.

 ```svelte
 <Time timestamp="2020-02-01" timezone="America/New_York" />